MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/operations-manager-managed-instance-overview.md

 - Connect to your Operations Manager managed instance (preview) using the System Center Operations Manager Ops Console.
 - Monitor workloads (wherever they're located) using the Ops and Web Console, and while using your existing management packs.
 - Incur zero database maintenance (Ops database and Data warehouse database) because of the offloading of database management to SQL Managed Instance (SQL MI).
-- Scale your instance without the resposibility of adding/deleting physical servers/VMs.
+- Scale your instance without the responsibility of adding/deleting physical servers/VMs.
 - View your reports in Power BI.
 - Patch your instance with the latest bugs and features.